 It may be necessary to proactively or upon request provide a statement to local media outlets.
-Such statements will likely need to be reviewed by the medical school's communication and legal team.
+Such statements will likely need to be reviewed by an institution's communication and legal team.
 In some states there may be a state law regarding discussing cause of death.
 A sample script is below:

-We were informed by the coroner's office that a [AGE] year-old medical student at [LOCATION] has died.
+We were informed by the coroner's office that a [AGE] -year-old resident at [LOCATION] has died.
 The cause of death was suicide.